Airport Arrival and Departure Information

 At Bali, traffic in the immediate airport area can be heavy – check with your hotel.

 The departure drop off zones are quite well organized.
-You will need to enter through the correct gate in Jakarta (2D, 2E, 2F) and you will be asked to show the security guard a copy of your ticket.
+You will need to enter through the correct gate in Jakarta (2D, 2E, 2F).
+Before entering the ticketing area and you will be asked to show the security guard a copy of your ticket or for Terminal 3 you will need to enter via Door 2, 3 or 4.
+Accompanying family and friends are allowed to accompany passengers during the check in process but will need to say goodbye as soon as the passenger enters the security check areas.

 Immigration lines in the departure area can get as long as in arrivals: again the 'Meet and Assist' companies can fast track those who don’t like waiting in long lines.
 If you have lost you arrival card just fill in another one.
 If you have overstayed then you will be escorted to the immigration office and delayed until the fine has been agreed upon and paid.